Jessie (Toy Story): Reception and legacy

 Jessie has received a largely positive reception.
-Rolling Stone ranked Jessie as the fifth best Pixar movie character, highlighting Cusack’s "bubbly, fragile performance" and noting that in her song "When She Loved Me", she epitomises the end of childhood.
+Rolling Stone ranked Jessie as the fifth best Pixar movie character, highlighting Cusack’s "bubbly, fragile performance" and noting that in her song "When She Loved Me", she epitomizes the end of childhood.
 Psychologists Alan M. Schwitzer and Lawrence C. Rubin described Jessie's arc in Toy Story 2 as "a poignant story of abandonment, loss, and reconnection."
 Gwen Ihnat of The A.V.
-Club summarised Jessie's abandonment by her owner as "gut-wrenching" and a "sobfest", commenting that parents would especially feel the emotional impact of the loss of childhood innocence.
+Club summarized Jessie's abandonment by her owner as "gut-wrenching" and a "sobfest", commenting that parents would especially feel the emotional impact of the loss of childhood innocence.
 She felt that the scene "elevated the movie from an adventurous romp...to a meditation on the losses associated with growing up".
 Peter Bradshaw writing for The Guardian opined that Jessie's abandonment story is really about a parent's fear of their child growing up and becoming independent: "a part of you will wind up, like cowgirl Jessie, left under the child's bed, forgotten".
 Christine Seghers of IGN praised Toy Story of Terror! for putting Jessie in a position where she must face up to her fears of abandonment and claustrophobia and is empowered to overcome them.

 In a review of Toy Story 2, Roger Ebert described Jessie as "spunky" and "liberated", commenting that "she brings new life to the cast by confronting the others for the first time with a female character who's a little less domestic than Mrs. Potato Head".
 Tim Luisi cited Jessie as a turning point in the Toy Story franchise's gendered representations of support and described her as the franchise's first female character who was as important as the male characters.
 Jessie has been described as a "strong, independent and assertive female character", though Lilian Munk Rösing described this strength as "boyish" and "manic".
 Matthew Wilkinson of Screen Rant, ranking her as the best supporting character in Toy Story, stated, "Jessie really brought the girl power into the franchise in a big way."
 Angie Han of SlashFilm listed Jessie as one of the best Pixar female characters, praising Pixar for dwelling on her emotional scars.
 In a Mic article looking at female representation in Pixar films, Anna Swartz said that Jessie is possibly, "the most substantive female character Pixar introduced up to this point", noting her traumatic backstory, but highlighted that it is Woody and Buzz that are clearly placed as the stars of Toy Story 2.